 In the quest for exceptional UX, many engineering, marketing, and business teams often overlook one key factor: understanding customer value.
 While some focus on creating a minimum viable product (MVP) based on internal priorities, and others rely on market research and customer feedback, both miss a important innovation in UX methodology.

 At its core, UX can be dissected into two fundamental aspects: “Ease of use” versus “Do I even want your feature?”
 While teams commonly prioritize ease of use to reduce complexity, there is a more crucial element that determines success—desirability.
 Ask yourself, “Are you truly solving your core customer problems?”

-In this webinar we will learn how to ground your UX efforts with a Desirability First approach.
-We will see how this essential aspect of your UX/UI process is critical to business and design innovation.
-We will discuss this single most important element of your UX strategy and how to bring tangible business value to your UX efforts from user research.
+In this webinar, we will guide you through adopting a Desirability First approach for your UX efforts.
+Learn how this essential aspect of your UX/UI process holds the key to business and design innovation.
+In addition, gain invaluable insights into the single most important element of your UX strategy and discover how to infuse tangible business value into your user research.